casspuisset/Testez-une-application-full-stack/back/README.md

 # Yoga App !

-For launch and generate the jacoco code coverage:
+## For run tests and generate the jacoco code coverage:

-> mvn clean test
+> mvn test

-GL
+## To check the jacoco report for code coverage:

+> /target/site/jacoco/index.html